hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

    ${VSC_DATA}/miniconda3-rocky

 You can then use this Conda environment after the migration.
+You can prepare this on the test nodes.

 .. _impact_on_running_jobs: